keithy/okay-php/README.md

 OKAY(0.8):/home/travis/build/keithy/okay-php

 Given okay spec file returns true or false
  1) Expect returning true to be a pass and to look like this

 Given okay_specs function copy_all_matching can prepare fixtures
  2) Expect fixture directory to be empty
  3) Expect copy_all files from snapshot to populate fixture directory
  4) Expect delete files matching *.inc should leave a *.php file
  5) Expect delete files matching *.php should leave directory empty

 Given okay_specs function lookup_and_include is looking for needle
  6) Expect to find needle in same directory
  7) Expect to find needle via parent directory

-    Given okay_specs function lookup_and_include is looking for non existant file
+Given okay_specs function lookup_and_include is looking for non existent file
  8) Expect it to return false

 Given okay_specs example failure assertion fail, spec returns true
  9) Expect assertion failure
       to look like this
 FAILED(9): assert failed AS EXPECTED
 10) Expect specification return value should be ignored

 Given okay_specs example failure assertion fail; spec returns false
 11) Expect assertion failure
       to look like this
 FAILED(9): assert failed AS EXPECTED
 12) Expect specification return value should be ignored
 Ran 6 files (12 expectations) failed 2 assertions
 ```